TO SIGN IN:

 These examples show straightforward answers that reflect well on you, demonstrate that you are resilient, and that you have learned from any mistakes or setbacks.

 Arrive early Arrive about 15 minutes early so you have time to find the specific office or suite and settle in.
 Dress appropriately Dress for success!
 It’s best to dress more conservatively rather than risk being under-dressed.
 Read this Careerbuilder article for more information.
 Be polite Your interview starts the moment you walk through the door, so be polite and courteous to everyone, and remember to turn your cell phone off.
 Phone and Skype interviews For additional tips on phone or Skype interviews review our resources.

 Employers expect to hear from you and will wonder about your interest in the position and your professionalism if they don’t receive one.
 You should send a thank you note within 24 hours after the interview to each person you interviewed with.
 It’s best to send the thank you note by email, and then follow with a handwritten note by regular mail.
 Make sure your note is targeted and thoughtful – take the opportunity to reiterate your enthusiasm and/or to clarify something you don’t think you answered well.

 Your first step after being given a verbal job offer is to thank the employer for the offer and express your enthusiasm.
 Then, ask when you can expect to receive a written offer, and when they need to hear back from you with an answer.
-It’s best not to accept the offer on the spot, as that prevents you from following up with other employers you may have interviewed with, but not yet heard from, and also doesn’t give you the opportunity to review the written terms of the offer to try to negotiate your salary.
+It’s best not to accept the offer on the spot, as that prevents you from following up with other employers you may have interviewed with, but not yet heard from, and also doesn’t give you the opportunity to review the written terms of the offer to try to negotiate your salary and/or other terms.
 After receiving the offer letter with salary and benefits information, you should ask any questions, negotiate, and/or accept the offer!